Eliza Fletcher: Everything we know about the kidnapping of Memphis teacher

 The jogger’s cellphone and water bottle were discovered at the site of her abduction.

-Investigators also found a pair of slider shoes – believed to belong to Mr Abston – which were left behind in the struggle.
+Investigators also found a pair of Champion slide shoes – believed to belong to Mr Abston – which were left behind in the struggle.

+Photos of the suspect vehicle were released to the public to help track down the missing mother-of-two.

+Surveillance footage captured the same SUV stalking the area where Ms Fletcher was taken just 24 minutes before the kidnapping.

 The arrest and charges